Hole by Hole

 The 1st – Par 4, Looks Easy 283 yards

-An aptly named hole as the green may be reached in one but watch out for the bushes in your firing line.
-A bunker to front left of the green will catch left heading shots.
+An aptly named hole as the green may be reached in one but watch out for the bunker to the left of the landing zone another green side bunker to front left of the green will catch left heading shots.

 The 2nd – Par 4, The Copse 418 yards